rg1994493/NERF_3d_reeconstruction/README.md

 # NERF_3d_reeconstruction
-Neural networks and nuerance fields used in 3d scene reconstruction and object embedding
+Neural networks and neurance fields used in 3d scene reconstruction and object embedding